ndawe/pyAMI/README.rst

    ami dataset info dataset.name

 and query projects, data types, dataset provenance, etc.
-``atlasmeta`` also provides an API allowing you to perform all of the same queries from within your own Python program.
+``pyAMI`` also provides an API allowing you to perform all of the same queries from within your own Python program.

 On LXPLUS at CERN
 -----------------

-atlasmeta is installed centrally on LXPLUS at CERN.
-To begin using atlasmeta simply::
+pyAMI is installed centrally on LXPLUS at CERN.
+To begin using pyAMI simply::

-    source /afs/cern.ch/atlas/software/tools/atlasmeta/setup.sh
+    source /afs/cern.ch/atlas/software/tools/pyAMI/setup.sh

 then authenticate yourself if you haven't already (see below).